 After an apparent suicide, a coroner will always be notified.
 There is usually an investigation to try and find out what happened.
 This will often include a post-mortem.
 The investigation is often followed by an inquest.

 We might discover things about our loved one or their death that we didn’t want to know.
 The local community could find things out and people might gossip.
 Our loved one might have been found in a way that we find particularly distressing.
 If there is a lot of media surrounding their death, it can feel overwhelming and intrusive.

 We might have religious beliefs surrounding burials or post-mortems and it’s important to discuss this with those involved so that they can appropriately support us.
 It’s only right that we’re supported to follow our beliefs as much as we’re reasonably able to do.
 Where we can’t follow specific customs or traditions, we deserve support to work through that and make peace with it.

 An inquest into our loved one’s death can be a difficult experience.
 We might hear our loved one described using very clinical words and could hear things that we don’t want to know.

 Inquests aren’t always quick.
 They can go on a bit.
 It’s a lot to cope with and it’s more than okay to do what we need to do to (safely) get through it whether that’s asking for particular adjustments or bringing a close friend with us.

-Following an inquest, there is usually a verdict.
-Sometimes this verdict isn’t the resolution we want.
+Following an inquest, there is usually a conclusion.
+Sometimes this conclusion isn’t the resolution we want.
 For example, we might believe that our loved one intended to die, but their death could be recorded as misadventure.
 This can muddle our brain up and be tough to come to terms with.